-However, when taken by mouth, users should be cautious because coconut oil is a saturated fat.
-People suffering from high blood pressure or hypertension should steer away from adding more saturated fats into their diet.
+However, when taken by mouth, users should be cautious because coconut oil is saturated fat.
+People suffering from high blood pressure or hypertension should steer away from adding more saturated fats to their diet.

 Additionally, when used in excess, coconut oil may be harmful.
 Here’s an article explaining some other possible side effects of overusing coconut oil.